Animal Care and Use

 - U.S. Fish & Wildlife agency permits

-Investigators should submit both a signed hard copy and an electronic copy to the IACUC Program Manager.
+Investigators should submit a signed copy to the IACUC Program Manager. (click link to download the form)

-Protocols must be received at least seven (7) working days prior to the next scheduled IACUC meeting in order to be reviewed during that meeting.
+Protocols must be received at least seven (7) calendar days prior to the next scheduled IACUC meeting in order to be reviewed during that meeting.
+Meeting dates are posted on the RSCP website.

 Occupational Safety and Health Program